 Vetiver Fragrances for Men

-A selection of men's fragrances starring vetiver includes Creed Original Vetiver, Carven Vetiver, Annick Goutal Vetiver, Guerlain Vetiver Extreme, Il Profumo Vetiver de Java, Prada Infusion de Vetiver, Lacoste Red Style in Play, Tim McGraw Southern Blend, and Lancome Sagamore.
+A selection of men's fragrances starring vetiver includes Creed Original Vetiver, Carven Vetiver, Annick Goutal Vetiver, Guerlain Vetiver Extreme, Il Profumo Vetiver de Java, Prada Infusion de Vetiver, Lacoste Red Style in Play, and Tim McGraw Southern Blend.